epogrebnyak/linprog/README.md

 | production_a  |   2 |   0 |  14 |  15 |  12 |   0 |   3 |
 | inventory_a   |   0 |   0 |  10 |   0 |   0 |   0 |   0 |

-`processing_a + sales_a = requirement_a`
+Extra notation: `processing_a + sales_a = requirement_a`

 Things learned:

-- we may omit closed sum constraint if min inventory (AG comments)
+- we may omit closed sum constraint if min inventory
-- we need scale the inventory in sequential production min target function (AG comments)
+- we need scale the inventory in sequential production min target function
-- we should not forget `B` requires more `A`, not other way around (AG comments)
+- we can keep only decision variables as `lpVariable`
-- we can keep only decision variables as `lpVariable`, the rest as dicts, lists or arrays
+- we can use dicts or numpy arrays

 <a name="task3"></a>